thurn/dungeonstrike/notes/skeleton.md

 * Decks contain 3 special room cards: Start #1, Start #2, and Final
 * Possible Threats: If a room has a possible thread indicator, the Master gets a discount of 2 Peril when adding the indicated type of Threat to the room.
 * No treasure
+* No locks
+* Champion wins by clearing all rooms or 10 rooms, whichever happens first
+* 10th room drawn is always final room

 # Master Deck
 * 60 Cards